mewertd2/KVectors.jl/README.md

 KVectors essentially extends the algebras and Types defined in [Blades](https://github.com/mewertd2/Blades.jl) with the `+` operator.
 This allows for a vector space of Blades.

 Most operators that act on Blades can act on KVectors.
 Notable exceptions are the inner product `⋅` and geometric product `*`.
-These can not, in general, operate on KVectors as they can result in a mixed grade vector.
+These can not, in general, operate on KVectors as they could result in a mixed grade vector.
 The KVectors algebra is not closed under such operators.
 For mixed grades you need [Multivectors](https://github.com/mewertd2/Multivectors.jl)

 See the documentation of [Blades](https://github.com/mewertd2/Blades.jl) for more information.